omnit3a/Jenny/Readme.md

 ## Plans for Jenny (In order of importance)
 - [ ] Header files
-- [ ] Standalone console app to run interpreter
+- [X] Standalone console app to run interpreter (Only tested on macOS)
 - [ ] Antlr4 Implementation
 - [ ] Compiler
 - [ ] Multiple data types